dominikx93/analysis-adventure/README.md

 # Analysis Adventure
 My adventure in Data/Business Analytics

+## Deep Neural Network from Scratch – Build and Apply 🧠📸 5 August 2025

+Taking the next step in my deep learning journey, I built a fully customisable deep neural network using only Python and NumPy.
+This two-part project focuses on understanding both the architecture and practical application of L-layer feedforward networks — no high-level libraries involved.

+### 🔧 Part 1: Building the Neural Network – Step by Step

+In this notebook, I implemented the entire structure of a deep neural network from scratch.
+The architecture is designed to support any number of layers and is built using clean, reusable functions for all key operations.

+Key Concepts Practiced:

+	• ReLU and Sigmoid activation functions
+	• Forward and backward propagation through multiple layers
+	• Cost computation and gradient descent
+	• Modular and scalable design with full vectorisation

+Check out the code [here](https://github.com/dominikx93/analysis-adventure/blob/main/Building_your_Deep_Neural_Network_Step_by_Step.ipynb) 👈

+### 🖼️ Part 2: Image Classification with Deep Neural Network

+In the second notebook, I applied the deep neural network to a binary image classification task: identifying cat vs non-cat images.
+This involved data preprocessing, training, testing, and visualising results.

+Key Concepts Practiced:

+	• Image vectorisation and preprocessing
+	• Multi-layer training using the custom-built architecture
+	• Accuracy evaluation on training and test sets
+	• Visual analysis of predictions and errors

+Check out the code [here](https://github.com/dominikx93/analysis-adventure/blob/main/Deep%20Neural%20Network%20-%20Application.ipynb) 👈

 ## Planar Data Classification with One Hidden Layer 🧠 4 August 2025

 Continuing my deep learning journey, I built my first two-layer neural network from scratch using just Python and NumPy.
 This time, the task was binary classification on a 2D planar dataset, and I implemented a full feedforward neural network with a single hidden layer.